-But while the ANG requires the environmental impacts of aviation to be mitigated, it simultaneously wants to ensure aviation continues “to make its important contribution to the UK economy”.
-So, while the environmental impacts of aviation must be mitigated, mitigation can be done only to the extent that it’s “practicable and realistic to do so”.
+However, while the ANG requires the environmental impacts of aviation to be mitigated, it simultaneously seeks to ensure aviation continues “to make its important contribution to the UK economy”.
+So while the environmental impacts of aviation must be mitigated, mitigation can be done only to the extent that it’s “practicable and realistic to do so”.
 As the ANG puts it, the environmental objectives “are designed to minimize the environmental impact of aviation within the context of supporting a strong and sustainable aviation sector”.
-This looks rather like trying to have it both ways.
+This looks like trying to have it both ways.

 With this in mind, it’s worth looking at the wording and policy context of the ANG’s noise objective in detail.